w3f/General-Grants-Program/grants/grants.md

 1. **Application**

     We recommend checking out the "[How successfully apply](https://medium.com/web3foundation/web3-foundation-grants-wave-two-recipients-16d9b996501d)" section at the end of the Wave 2 grant winners blog post.
-It gives the best indication of what a good roadmap should look like, plus it outlines the criteria of what we look for in an application.
+It gives an indication of what a good roadmap should look like, plus it outlines the criteria of what we look for in an application.

     1. Fill out the appropriate grant application form: